Annual U-Save It Christmas Classic schedule set

 Are you ready for some basketball overload?

-The U-Save It Christmas Classic opens later this month at Monroe High School with four games on Thursday, December 19th and then six games Friday and six games Saturday.
+The U-Save-It Christmas Classic opens later this month at Monroe High School with four games on Thursday, Dec.
+19, six games Friday and six games Saturday.
 Albany’s Monroe, Westover and Dougherty will play all three days, then Deerfield-Windsor and Lee County add to the mix for Friday and Saturday games.
-None of the area schools play each other during the U-Save It Classic.
+None of the area schools play each other during the U-Save-It Classic.